 Currency and interest risk are regulated by means of mandates.
 Forward currency contracts, interest rate swaps and forward interest rate agreements are the most important instruments.
 The liquidity risk in Statkraft is related to the deviation between the maturity profile of financial liabilities and the cash flows generated by the assets.
 The liquidity risk can mainly be handled through good borrowing sources, credit facilities and minimum requirements for the Group's cash and cash equivalents.

 Statkraft is exposed to credit and counterparty risk through energy trading and investment of surplus liquidity.
 The credit rating of all counterparties is evaluated before contracts are signed, and exposure vis-à-vis individual counterparties are limited by mandates based on their credit rating.
-Market risk in the energy markets and other financial risk, as well as exposure in connection with the issued mandates, are followed up by independent middle office functions and regularly reported to the Coporate Management and the Board of Directors.
+Market risk in the energy markets and other financial risk, as well as exposure in connection with the issued mandates, are followed up by independent middle office functions and regularly reported to the Corporate Management and the Board.

 All processes throughout the value chain are exposed to operational risk.
-The operational risk is greatest within implementation of our investment projects and operational activities.
+The operational risk is highest within implementation of our investment projects and operational activities.
 This may result in:

-- Injury to the Group's employees, contractors or third parties
+- Injury to employees, contractors or third parties

 - Harm to the environment

 - Compliance breach and weakened reputation